Trandel/Mac-LAMP/README.md

 Usage
 -----

-The script will aim to creat an development environment inside this folder:
+The script will aim to create an development environment inside this folder:
-/User/USERNAME/Sites/.
+`/User/USERNAME/Sites/`.

-Every folder you create inside can be accessed through .local domain.
+Every folder you create inside can be accessed through `.local` domain.

 Example:

-my-new-site.local => /User/USERNAME/Sites/my-new-site/
+`my-new-site.local => /User/USERNAME/Sites/my-new-site/`

 Requirements
 ------------